top of page

 Eastbourne Tennis

 Devonshire Park hosts the annual Eastbourne Tennis Tournament, which attracts some of the best players in the world.
-Whether you are looking for first class coaching, or just wanting to play on the famous courts, you won't be disappointed.
+So whether you are looking to see some first class coaching, or just want to play on the famous courts, you won't be disappointed.

 There are also free courts where you can just turn up and play on the seafront by Fishermans Green.